Menstrual cramps

 For example, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen can be effective pain relievers.
 These drugs can reduce menstrual cramps because they inhibit prostaglandin production.
 Most women tolerate NSAIDs well.
 Gastric issues can be a possible side effect.

-Heat plasters and heat wraps may help to alleviate pain.
-In addition, a small number of studies have shown that physical exercise like jogging, yoga, and aerobics might perhaps help alleviate pain.
+Studies suggest that heat plasters and heat wraps can help pain during periods.
+In addition, some studies indicate that physical exercise like jogging, yoga, and aerobics may potentially help to alleviate pain.

 The effectiveness of other treatments, like acupuncture, supplements, and herbal remedies, has not been proven.
 The relevant studies were not designed well or yielded contradictory results.

 Important: Some women find the pain so stressful that psychological pain treatment can be helpful.
-Such treatment can include psychological counseling and techniques to manage pain, e.g., relaxation and awareness exercises.
+Such treatment can include counseling and techniques to manage pain, e.g., relaxation and mindfulness exercises.

 For detailed information, for instance about using medication to treat menstrual cramps, visit gesundheitsinformation.de.